Individual Mississippi districts decide policy regarding accepting homeschool grades and credits for students returning to public schools.

 School Choice Context

 In addition to homeschooling, parents in Mississippi have multiple school choice options.
-These include enrollment in traditional public, private, magnet, limited charter, and virtual online schools.
+These include enrollment in traditional public schools with inter- and intra-district choice, private, magnet, limited charter, and virtual online schools.
 Mississippi also has three private school choice programs for students with special needs.
+There are no funding options for homeschooled students.

 Commentary